Gary Hardgrave: Politics

-Later activities
+Career after politics

 In March 2008, Hardgrave returned to media and corporate activities.
-From January 2011 he hosted talk-back in Brisbane.
-From 2011 he made regular contributions to Sky News Agenda and Paul Murray Live programmes as well as regular appearances on the Nine Network Today show and A Current Affair.
+From January 2011, he hosted talk-back in Brisbane.

 Since leaving Parliament, Hardgrave graduated from the Australian Institute of Company Directors' course and served on a variety of company and community boards including Brisbane Airport Corporation and TAFE Queensland.
 In January 2014, he left full-time radio but commenced a weekly column in the Queensland Sunday Mail newspaper before resigning media and corporate activities in June 2014.

-On the advice of the Abbott Government, Australian Governor-General Sir Peter Cosgrove appointed Hardgrave as the 37th Administrator of the Australian External Territory of Norfolk Island.
+On the advice of the Abbott government, Australian Governor-General Sir Peter Cosgrove appointed Hardgrave as the 37th Administrator of the Australian External Territory of Norfolk Island.
 His term commenced on 1 July 2014, and he was Administrator when Norfolk Island lost its self-governing status.

 He later went on to host a ‘Sky After Dark’ political opinion show on conservative television station Sky News Australia, where he is a regular critic of among other things, Labor Party MPs and action on climate change.
+Since September 2024, he has hosted the drive slot on 4BC.